 Planning family finances for the new financial year

-With the minimum cost of raising a child in Australia now estimated at $140 to $170 per week, and the total cost of schooling between $66,320 (public school) and $475,342 (private school), it’s time to get serious about budgeting.
+With the minimum cost of raising a child in Australia now estimated at an average of $170 per week, and the total cost of schooling between $66,320 (public school) and $475,342 (private school), it’s time to get serious about budgeting.

 Thankfully, the new financial year brings fresh opportunity to get financially prepared for your future.